ayush9889/Spot-Hire_2/README.md

 ## 🗄 Database Setup

-The application uses Supabase as the backend.
-Set up your database with the following tables:
+The application uses Firebase Firestore as the backend.
+Follow the [FIREBASE_SETUP.md](./FIREBASE_SETUP.md) guide to set up your Firebase project and database.

 ### Users Table
 ```sql